-v.llabel allows the user to bulk-label currently unlabeled points or lines (not areas) in a binary GRASS vector file (i.e., a dig file).
-The user must runv.support on the vector file before running v.llabel if any modifications have been made to the file since the last timev.support was run on it, to ensure that all lines are properly identified in the file topology.
+v.llabel allows the user to bulk-label currently unlabeled lines (not area features) in a binary GRASS vector file (i.e., a dig file).
+The user must run v.support on the vector file before running v.llabel if any modifications have been made to the file since the last time v.support was run on it, to ensure that all lines are properly identified in the file topology.

-The program also runs v.support on the vector file after labelling so that the changes will be made evident.
+The program also runs v.support on the vector file after labeling so that the changes will be made evident.

 v.support builds GRASS support files for (binary) GRASS vector data files.
-These support files supply topology (dig_plus) and category (dig_att, dig_cats) information that are needed by other GRASS programs (e.g., by v.digit, v.to.rast, etc.).
+These support files supply topology (dig_plus) and category (dig_att) information that are needed by other GRASS programs (e.g., by v.digit, v.to.rast, etc.).